 - Green Mountain Grill 2019 Davy Crockett Pellet Grill

-In fact, the taste that various woods impart to smoked foods is so desirable that you will see all sorts of kiln-dried wood chips, chunks, and pellets for sale meant to be used in combination with smoker boxes and smoker tubes to infuse charcoal, gas and electric smokers with the irresistible aroma and flavor of wood.
+In fact, the taste that various blocks of wood impart to smoked foods is so desirable that you will see all sorts of kiln-dried wood chips, chunks, and pellets for sale meant to be used in combination with smoker boxes and smoker tubes to infuse charcoal, gas, and electric smokers with the irresistible aroma and flavor of wood.
 Apple, Cherry, Hickory, and Mesquite are just a few of the most popular wood flavors available.

 Fish Smoker Design/Configuration